Build-Week-Farm-Fresh-Produce-Two/Backend/DatabaseMethods.md

-May write this dock in the future to explain how the database is being interacted with by the routes.
+May write this doc in the future to explain how the database is being interacted with by the routes.
 <!-- ### methods TBD:

 - [ ] users